-Originally released in 1999, Kekal's 2nd album "Embrace The Dead" now gets a special edition re-mastered re-issue version as a download only release.
+Originally released in 1999, Kekal's 2nd album "Embrace The Dead" now gets a special 20th Anniversary edition re-mastered version.

 The album was originally released as cassette and CD formats back in 1999, and original versions (CD & tape formats) have been entirely sold-out since 2004.